crate/cratedb-toolkit/doc/install.md

 ## Container

-Alternatively, use the Docker image per `ghcr.io/crate/cratedb-toolkit`.
+Alternatively, use the Docker image per `ghcr.io/crate/cratedb-toolkit`, or, if you want to use the ingestr-based I/O adapters, please use the OCI image `ghcr.io/crate/cratedb-toolkit-ingestr`.

 Run with Docker or Podman.
 ```shell